 Abstract State Machine (ASM) specifications can be understood as 'pseudocode over abstract data', without any particular theoretical prerequisites.
-Here, we list only the basic definitions and refer to [9] for a formal introduction.
+Here, we list only the basic definitions and refer to [8] for a formal introduction.

-An ASM specification comes in form of guarded function updates, called rules, of the form rules, the underlying ASM abstract machine performs state transitions with algebras as states.
+An ASM specification comes in form of guarded function updates, called rules, of the form if Condition then < Updates > else < Updates > endif Rules are presented as nested if-then-else clauses with a set of function updates in their body.
+When executing the rules, the underlying ASM abstract machine executes state transitions with algebras as states.
 A state transition is performed by firing a set of rules in one step.
 Only those rules are fired whose guards (Condition) evaluate to true.